groovy-tutorial/groovy-tutorial/manuscript/frontmatter/Introduction.md

 - The [Java API](http://docs.oracle.com/javase/8/docs/api/) always comes in handy
 	- So do [The Java Tutorials](http://docs.oracle.com/javase/tutorial/)
 - Whilst not a perfect fit for Groovy, I tend to use the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) as my stern mentor.

+I've been establishing [www.groovy-tutorial.org](http://www.groovy-tutorial.org/) to supplement this book with practical Groovy tutorials.
+Keep an eye out for new content!

 Great blogs and sites that provide Groovy coding examples: